 This course is intended to take the student through the process of research in preparation for developing the internship and master's thesis or project design.
-It pre-requisite to completing the Internship and the Master’s Thesis, and culminates in the preliminary research proposal.
+It is a prerequisite to completing the Internship and the Master’s Thesis and culminates in the preliminary research proposal.

 Measurable Learning Outcomes